 Just a short, easy walk from the carpark, the imposing Green Cape Lightstation dominates the landscape.
-You can even take a tour or if you choose to extend your visit, Green Cape Lightstation Keeper's Cottage.
-Take in thefresh ocean breezes as you gaze up and down the coast, looking for whales and dolphins.
+If you choose to extend your visit check out Green Cape Lightstation Keeper's Cottage.
+Take in the fresh ocean breezes as you gaze up and down the coast, looking for whales and dolphins.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.